rmsk2/X16_mandelbrot/README.md

 on the screen.
 You can zoom into the picture by pressing `F5` (see *Zooming into the Mandelbrot set*) below or you can look at the parameters by pressing any other key.

-When you select option 2. or 3. or 4. a new picture is calculated.
+When you select option 2. ,3., 4. or .5 a new picture is calculated.
 The calculation can be interrupted at any time by pressing a key.
 If that key is `F5` you can zoom into the Mandelbrot set (see corresponding section below).
 When any other key is pressed the parameters used for calculation are presented.
 If you then press `RETURN` the calculation is stopped and the program returns to the main menu.
 Any other key resumes the calculation.